-In October I discovered an Epauletted Fruit-Bat roosting in the tree infront of our house.
+In October 2013 I discovered the Epauletted Fruit-Bat roosting in the tree infront of our house.
 Haven’t seen one before, I was quite excited, got my camera ready and took some photos.
 To my surprise she was back the following morning and hung on the same branch from then on.

 I checked on her regularly as I could see her nicely from the desk in my home office.
-Every now and then she swayed with the wind and opened her wings, but whenever I came to investigate, she closed her wings and looked at me with big hazelnut-brown eyes.
+Every now and then she swayed with the wind and opened her wings, but whenever I investigated, she closed her wings and looked at me with big hazelnut-brown eyes.

 It took a week for her to get used to my presence.
 Then one afternoon I saw her wings open and went to have a look.
-Thats when she revealed her secret to me: a baby was peeping out from under her wing!
+Her secret was revealed to me: a baby was peeping out from under her wing!

 Now the challange of getting a decent photo of “Batman Jr.” just got bigger.

 Countless days later, after lying in wait for hours at a time, poised at my camera resting on the tripod, she had grown completely comfortable with my presence.
 When it was grooming time I was magically rewarded with amazing interactions between mother and child.